 Do you know that one in every three Indians suffers from hypertension or high blood pressure?

 And that heart ailments are responsible for over 30 percent of deaths in the country?
+Doctors suggest that co-morbidity such as hypertecnsion is one of the leading causes of Covid mortality in India and elsewhere in the world.

 As per experts in Cardiological Society of India (CSI), Cardiovascular diseases (CVDs) (heart related diseases) are acquiring epidemic proportions in India.
 All kinds of associated ailments such as heart problems, brain stroke, kidney or stroke and high severity of viral infections are caused due to uncontrolled blood pressure.